CankayaUniversity/ceng-407-408-2024-2025-Multimodal-RAG-Based-Product-Recommendation-System/README.md

 # Multimodal RAG-Based Product Recommendation System
-This project aims to develop an AI-based fashion design system that replicates the creative process of fashion designers.
-It integrates Multimodal
-Retrieval-Augmented Generation (RAG) systems and Large Language Models (LLMs) to generate personalized fashion designs using visual and textual data from fashion retailers.
-The system collects images of products, style references, and descriptions, processed into unified embeddings using models like CLIP.
-These embeddings are stored in a vector database for efficient retrieval, while generative models create outfit designs blending historical influences with modern trends.
-Users can interact with the system through natural language queries for design suggestions, with LLMs providing personalized recommendations.
+This project focuses on developing a Multimodal Retrieval-Augmented Generation (RAG) system for personalized recommendations in the fashion and cosmetics domains.
+The system integrates advanced AI techniques, including LLMs (Large Language Models) and multimodal embeddings, to suggest eco-friendly and trending products based on user preferences.
+By combining textual descriptions, product images, sustainability certifications, and trend data, the system creates a comprehensive, user-driven recommendation platform.

 <br>

-The system's architecture consists of a React frontend for interactive design refinement and a Flask backend for handling API requests and model management.
-The recommendation engine uses user profiles, different trends, and fashion data to tailor suggestions, ensuring that the outfit designs are commercially viable.
-This iterative process allows users to adjust designs in real-time, offering a seamless collaboration experience with AI.
-Incorporating fashion domain information, the system ensures that the designs meet industry standards, and cultural influences, allowing the AI to generate outfit ideas and designs that reflect both innovation and relevance.
+Key components of the project include a Flask-based backend for API management, a React frontend for user interaction, and a vector database to store multimodal embeddings efficiently.
+Leveraging technologies like OpenAI API, Gemini, and embedding services such as
+Hugging Face, the system enables real-time recommendations with enhanced accuracy and relevance.
+This platform aims to bridge the gap in sustainable fashion and cosmetics by offering environmentally conscious, trend-aware, and user-personalized suggestions through a user-friendly web interface.

 <br>